deeptho/neumodvb/docs/viewing.md

 performed.
 * **View mode.** `View Show/Hide GUI` toggles between this mode and the previously selected dark mode screen.

-Usually all of these screens are shows in a window, but for real TV viewing, it is better to enter full screen mode by `Ctrl-F`.
-This will make the window fill the screen.
+Usually all of these screens are shown in a window, but for real TV viewing, it is better to enter full screen mode.

+The following commands are available on these screens:
+*  `Control - Full Scfeen` (`Ctrl-F`).
+This will toggle between full-screen and windowed mode.
+*  `Control - Volume Up` (`=`).
+This will increase the audio volume for the currently selected live channel.
+*  `Control - Volume Down` (`-`).
+This will decrease the audio volume for the currently selected live channel.

 ### Channel screen ###